 and 2004, Pip’s work has toured widely.

 Adolf has played in Hong Kong, where it was the highest grossing show of the 1999 City Festival, The Netherlands, Belgium, Australia, New Zealand, Estonia, Eire, Norway, Finland; a main city tour of India and three seasons in Berlin as well as continuous domestic touring.
 It has been translated into four different languages.

 played major tours of The Netherlands, Belgium, and Eire as

-well as touring widely in UK, and is planned for a season in Berlin 2005.
+well as touring widely in UK.
 It has

-Pip is a Fourth-term director of the Edinburgh Fringe Board, Artistic Director of the Wessex Actors Company, Playwright in residence at the Merlin Theatre Frome, and Artistic Director of his own touring company.
+Pip is a Fifth term director of the Edinburgh Fringe Society Board, an Affiliated Artist at the Merlin Theatre Frome, Associate Artist of Take Art Somerset, and Artistic Director of his own touring company.